 At night, all lit up, it is particularly magical.
-As the light changes throughout the day so does the bridge.
+As the light changes throughout the day, so does the bridge.

-The current bridge was built between 1588 and 1591, after the last of the previous collapsing wooden versions gave up the ghost in 1524.
+The current bridge was built between 1588 and 1591, after the last of the previous wooden versions gave up the ghost in 1524.

-Finally they gave the go ahead to Antonio de Ponte, whose surname means bridge in Italian, and whose design is that of the current bridge.
-Interestingly enough Michelangelo was also considered at one stage for the job but his rate was too high and they couldn’t afford him.
+Being Italy, it took fifty years of arguing about whether another wooden bridge or a stone one should be built and about who should build it before they actually got started on the current bridge.
+Finally, they gave the go-ahead to Antonio de Ponte, whose surname means bridge in Italian and whose design is that of the current bridge.
+Interestingly enough, Michelangelo was also considered at one stage for the job, but his rate was too high and they couldn’t afford him.

 The design of Antonio de Ponte is very similar to the previous wooden one.
 It was considered pretty revolutionary at the time for a stone bridge, and it was the first stone bridge to span the Grand Canal.

 The shops along the sides of the bridge were initially built to generate funds for the construction of this iconic landmark.
 However, over the years, they have transformed into tourist-oriented establishments selling a variety of goods, including glassware, masks, and linen.
 Although visually captivating, the items they sell often come with a hefty price tag.
 Unveiling the secrets of authentic shopping experiences, I suggest you discover the true essence of Venice, beyond the tourist traps, in our Venice Shopping Guide.

 Local resident, Luca, offers his insights: "Venice is a city of hidden treasures, where genuine craftsmanship and local artisans flourish in the narrow streets and lesser-known districts.
 It's in these less-frequented corners that the true soul of Venice can be found.